 Competition law program

-During 2018, SSAB launched a web-based course on competition law aimed primarily at the sales and procurement organization with the purpose of raising awareness of competition issues and to explaining the basics of SSAB’s governing documents on competition rules.
-By year-end, 82% of targeted employees had completed the training.
+SSAB has a web-based learning course on competition law aimed primarily at management teams, employees who attend trade association meetings, and the sales and procurement organization with the purpose of raising awareness of competition issues and explaining the basics of SSAB’s governing documents on competition rules.
+By year-end, 93% (82%) of targeted employees had completed the training.

 SSAB works actively to prevent corruption in our business.
 SSAB’s governing document for anti-corruption defines SSAB’s zero tolerance approach to bribery and corruption, and sets out guidance for our daily operations.

 All employees are expected to comply with SSAB’s Code of Conduct, the governing document for anti-corruption, and to have knowledge of how to report non-compliances through the Ethics Line.
 Communication and training are organized through a global e-learning module for all employees in order to provide training, available in six languages, in business ethics and to implement anti-corruption efforts.
 By the end of 2019, 91% (89%) of the employees (14,110 employees, including both office and production employees) had completed the training module.
 92% of employees in Sweden, 88% in Finland and 95% in North America had completed the training.
 All 11 members of the Group Executive Committee had completed the training.

 Ethics has everything to do with management and a clear tone from the top needs to be communicated to all employees.
 Each member of SSAB´s top management team has an important role to promote a corporate culture where ethics are embedded in all aspects of our business.
 In addition to the global e-learning in business ethics, these managers were also asked to sign a Code of Conduct statement in 2019.
 By the end of 2019, 98% of the 80 invited managers had completed the two activities.